Mistakes People Make When Starting Online

 • Ignoring basic computer skills

-Strong basics make advanced learning easier and faster.
+Strong basics make everything else easier and faster to learn.

 4. Falling for Unrealistic Promises